Preservation Archaeology Field School

 The 2014 session ended on July 5.
 Read about student projects here.

-The Preservation Archaeology Field School in southwestern New Mexico will convene from May 28 through July 5, 2014.
-This unique program provides undergraduate students with an opportunity to learn excavation, survey, and analysis methods in a beautiful, remote, and archaeologically rich part of the American Southwest.
-As many as twelve undergraduate students will be supported by the National Science Foundation’s Research Experiences for Undergraduates (REU) program.
-Students from traditionally underserved communities and institutions will be prioritized.
+The Preservation Archaeology Field School in southwestern New Mexico will convene from May 27 through July 5, 2015.
+This unique six-week program provides undergraduate students with an opportunity to learn excavation, survey, and analysis methods in a beautiful, remote, and archaeologically rich part of the American Southwest.
+Eligible undergraduate students will receive financial support through the National Science Foundation’s Research Experiences for Undergraduates (REU) program (see “Application and Registration” for details on eligibility and funding; NSF Award No. 1359458).

 Our innovative curriculum highlights the goals, ethics, and practice of Preservation Archaeology, which integrates research, education, and preservation within a community-based framework.
 Together, students and staff explore ethically responsible and scientifically rigorous field and research methods while investigating compelling questions about our shared past.

-In 2014, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
-People likely lived at Dinwiddie during the Classic Mimbres period (A.D.
-1000–1130), and perhaps earlier.
-A group with origins in northeastern Arizona, the Kayenta, may have established an enclave at Dinwiddie in the late 1200s.
-It is also possible that various local groups coalesced (came together) to form this settlement.
-An adobe pueblo community then developed around A.D.
-1300, lasting until about 1450.
-Community members participated in a new ideology that we call Salado.
-Our research is focused on recovering and interpreting archaeological evidence from the 1200s–1400s.
+In 2015, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
+People lived in this adobe pueblo from about A.D.
+1300–1450.
+Artifacts and architecture here show a mix of influences, perhaps including traditions originating in northeastern Arizona’s Kayenta area (part of the Ancestral Pueblo homelands), or from various local Mogollon groups before 1300.
+At the Dinwiddie site, community members participated in a new ideology that we call Salado.
+Our research is focused on understanding how different earlier traditions combined under this ideology and allowed people of various cultural backgrounds to live together.
 Key questions include what kinds of pottery the site’s residents made and used and how this changed over time, how they used local plants and animals, and where they obtained raw material for stone tools, particularly obsidian.

-The 2014 field school will begin at Archaeology Southwest’s Tucson headquarters, where students will take part in a three-day orientation to the principles of Preservation Archaeology.
+The field school will begin at Archaeology Southwest’s Tucson headquarters, where students will take part in a three-day orientation to the principles of Preservation Archaeology.
+The remainder of the program takes place in Mule Creek, New Mexico.

 Project Location and Amenities

-Our base camp lies at 5,200 feet above sea level in the scenic valley of Mule Creek, New Mexico, between Safford, Arizona, and Silver City, New Mexico.
-Students and staff camp on the Rocker Diamond X Ranch, a working cattle ranch with basic, yet comfortable accommodations.
-Amenities include solar showers, portable toilets in camp and at our work site, and a camp house with electricity, running water, and kitchen.
-A full-time cook prepares all project meals; we eat out on days off and on field trips.
-We also provide transportation between Tucson and Mule Creek at the beginning and end of the field school.
-During orientation in Tucson, field school students reside in UA campus housing.
+Our field camp lies at 5,200 feet above sea level in the scenic valley of Mule Creek, New Mexico, between Safford, Arizona, and Silver City, New Mexico.
+Students and staff camp on the Rocker Diamond X Ranch, a working cattle ranch with basic yet comfortable accommodations.
+Students provide their own tents and camping equipment.
+Camp amenities include a comfortable outdoor solar enclosure, portable toilets in camp and at our work site, and a camp house with electricity, running water, and kitchen where a professional cook prepares project meals using locally sources ingredients.

 Course Goals and Activities

-In addition to excavation skills, students learn how to locate and document sites on survey and assess their condition, and how to process and analyze artifacts.
+Students work in small groups throughout the program, rotating through training modules that offer different but complementary skill sets.
+In addition to excavation skills, students learn how to locate and document sites on survey and assess their condition, and how to process and analyze artifacts in the lab.
+An experimental archaeology module includes activities such as building a replica pueblo room and tutorials on flintknapping and atlatl throwing.
 Lectures, field trips, and public events expand these essential skills and present real-world opportunities to practice the principles of Preservation Archaeology.
-Students work in small groups throughout the program, rotating through training modules that offer different but complementary skill sets.
-Instructors evaluate students on participation in field and lab activities, and on completion of a field journal, excavation unit summary, short essay, and research project.

 Students interact with local experts and distinguished faculty from several academic institutions.
-Field trips include tours of major archaeological sites in the region, such as Chaco Canyon and the Gila Cliff Dwellings, and visits to the modern pueblos of Zuni and Acoma.
-Days off include optional trips to Silver City or other nearby attractions, such as the Gila River.
+Field trips include tours of major archaeological sites in the region, such as Chaco Canyon and the Gila Cliff Dwellings, and visits to modern pueblos such as Zuni and Acoma.
+Days off include optional trips to Silver City, the Gila River, or other nearby attractions.

 Jeffery J. Clark is also a Preservation Archaeologist at Archaeology Southwest.
-He received his Ph.D. at UA in 1997.
-Dr. Clark has worked extensively in both Southwest Asia and the southern U.S. Southwest.
+He received his Ph.D. from the University of Arizona in 1997.
+Dr. Clark has worked extensively in Southwest Asia and the southern U.S. Southwest.
 His primary research interest is assessing the scale and impact of ancient migration using archaeological data.
 He has written extensively on the topic, including one monograph, an edited book, several book chapters, and articles in Proceedings of the National Academy of Sciences, American Antiquity, Kiva, Journal of Field Archaeology, and Journal of Archaeological Research.

 Going to Archaeology Southwest and University of Arizona’s Field School at Mule Creek was one of the best decisions I’ve made and a great experience.
 And if you’re nervous about living in a tent, trust me, it’s really not that bad.
 When you go back home, you’ll actually miss it. — Kelly S., 2012, Rutgers.